HiPreNets: High-Precision Neural Networks through Progressive Training: Introduction

 One classical machine learning approach for increasing the precision is gradient boosting \cite{friedman2001greedy,chen2016xgboost}.
 Gradient boosting is a machine learning technique used to improve the accuracy of predictions by combining multiple weak models into a stronger model.
 It does this sequentially, where each new model is trained to correct the errors made by the previous ones.
 Typically, this has been implemented in practice using decision trees \cite{breicart,quinlan1986induction,quinlan1993c45}, which are individually easy to understand and are low cost to optimize.
 However, they are prone to overfitting and their outputs are discontinuous and piecewise constant, which can make it difficult to apply them to complex real-world tasks \cite{costa2023recent}.

-In recent work, \cite{badirli2020gradient,michaud2023precision} attempted to extend boosting to neural networks by proposing the idea of boosted neural networks.
-In these methods, fully connected neural networks are used as the ``weak" models to be combined.
+In recent work, \cite{badirli2020gradient,CHUNG2021113506,michaud2023precision,howard2025} have explored the forms of multi-stage or boosted neural networks.
+Generally in these methods, fully connected neural networks are used as the ``weak" models to be combined.
 These models are less interpretable and more costly to optimize than decision trees, but they are much better at capturing nonlinear patterns, can produce robust outputs, and can more easily be regularized to avoid overfitting.
 In \cite{wang2024multi}, this approach was taken one step further by recognizing neural networks' tendency to learn the low-frequency components of functions first, known as the spectral bias of neural networks \cite{rahaman2019spectral}.
 As such, the low and high frequency parts of a dataset and the models' residuals can be analyzed and incorporated into the boosting algorithm to further guide the training process.
-This analysis is insightful and was shown to work for low dimensional problems, but it appears much more difficult to apply it to higher dimensional problems.
-In summary, while these earlier works have applied boosting concepts to neural networks, they typically focused on shallow models or spectral insights that are hard to generalize in practice, and none of them analyze methods for reducing worst-case error.
+This analysis is insightful and was shown to work for low dimensional problems, but the spectral analysis it relies upon becomes substantially harder to apply as dimensionality grows.
+In summary, while these earlier works have applied boosting concepts to neural networks, they typically focused on shallow models or spectral insights that are hard to generalize in practice, none of them analyze methods for reducing $L^{\infty}$ norm error, and none of them have investigated high dimensional systems.

 To address these issues, we introduce a progressive training framework based on boosting in which the neural network is composed of multiple components trained sequentially.
 Each component has significantly lower complexity than the full network.
-This modularity of the framework also offers great flexibility by allowing for each component network to be trained with a different architecture and loss function that may better fit the data it encounters.
-By using a loss function and other training techniques at each iteration that incorporate information from the residuals, the training can be guided to preferentially reduce either the MSE or the maximum error.
+This modularity of the framework also offers great flexibility by allowing for each component network to be trained with a different architecture and loss function that may better fit the residuals it encounters.
+Crucially, a key theme running throughout the framework is the principle of concentrating training effort on high error regions of the input domain.
+As we will show, this principle can be followed in multiple complementary ways, such as through loss function design, adaptive data sampling, localized patching, and boundary-aware training, with each targeting the same underlying problem of difficult, localized errors that standard training leaves behind.
+Together, these techniques allow the training to be guided toward reducing either the MSE or the $L^{\infty}$ norm error, depending on the application's requirements.